-Growing up in Newfoundland, Katrina’s creativity was nurtured by her beloved grandmother, who sustained a livelihood through her fine craft practice of colorful quilts and hand-hooked rugs.
-With a desire to take art classes, Katrina’s tour through Memorial University Extension Services (St. John’s), with her aunt who worked there, resulted in after school pottery lessons that ignited a passion and cemented a lifetime career in Ceramics.
+Growing up in Newfoundland, Katrina’s creativity was nurtured by her beloved grandmother, who sustained a livelihood making quilts and hand-hooked rugs.
+A later tour through Memorial University Extension Services (St. John’s), with her aunt who worked there, resulted in after-school pottery lessons.
+These early lessons ignited the commitment to a lifetime career in Ceramics.

-Katrina has also conducted numerous workshops from coast to coast to coast and residency and research opportunities have afforded her rich and rewarding work experiences in Mexico, Greece and Crete, the United States and research travel through Italy, France and England.
+Numerous workshops from coast to coast to coast and residency and research opportunities have afforded her rich and rewarding work experiences in Mexico, Greece and Crete, the United States and research travel through Italy, France and England.
 In 2007, Katrina was one of ten Canadian ceramic artists invited to participate in a month-long residency at the FuLe International Ceramics Art Museums (FLICAM) at FuPing, Shaanxi, China, creating work for the Canadian Museum permanent collection.
-In 2001, Katrina became a permanent member of the ceramics faculty at the Alberta College of Art + Design in Calgary.
-Alongside her profession as a teacher, she maintains an active studio practice and participation in national and international exhibitions.
+In 2001, she became a permanent member of the Ceramics Program faculty at the Alberta College of Art + Design in Calgary.
+Now a Professor Emeritus (retired June 2017), Katrina has relocated back to her Newfoundland home with a new studio in progress.